Bill and Hayley of The Food Lover’s Kitchen have been busy, busy bees!

 The book is separated into three different sections.

 Part one goes into detail on the basics of the Paleo diet.
-What to eat (lots of veggies, high quality protein and healthy fats), what to avoid and why, and even some tips for how to start growing your own veggies.
+What to eat (lots of veggies, high quality protein and healthy fats, fresh lemon juice), what to avoid and why, and even some tips for how to start growing your own veggies.

 My favorite thing about the first section of the book is its brevity.
 Hayley and Bill focus on clearing putting forth the basics without getting too bogged down in science and details.
 They give you just the right amount of information to feel comfortable experimenting with this new way of life, without overwhelming you with details.